 You may not care about this, but if you have a bunch of custom .htaccess code, you will have to convert that to NGINX directives.

-GridPane’s automatic backups don’t work on Multisite, but they recommend All-In-One WP Migration instead to do that (they provide the MultiSite extension at no additional cost).
-Another quirk is that uploading of plugin or theme zip files doesn’t work on Multisite if you have “www” routing enabled.
+GridPane’s automatic backups don’t work on Multisite, but it’s on the roadmap.
+Uploading of plugin or theme zip files doesn’t work on Multisite if you have “www” routing enabled.
 You can either upload by FTP or temporarily disable “www”.
-I’ve found a few other quirks with “www” routing such as not being able to save parameters in Duplicator Pro.
-The workaround is to temporarily disable “www” in multisite if something doesn’t work, then re-enable it later.
+I’ve found a few other quirks with “www” routing such as not being able to save parameters in Duplicator Pro or in the Sucuri WordPress plugin.
+Sucuri site scan doesn’t work either with www enabled on Multisite; it looks for the non-www version of the URL and runs into CORS policy errors.

 - GridPane’s minimum suggested server memory is 2GB

 This means Vultr’s cheapest hosting plan is not recommended and you’ll be spending at least $12/month on Vultr (due to Percona database memory requirements).
-I tried a 1GB server anyway and it worked, but there was heavy disk activity so I don’t recommend it.
+I tried a 1GB server anyway and it worked, but there was heavy disk activity hosting a few not-so-busy blogs, so I don’t recommend it.
 After I upgraded from 1GB to 2GB, the disk activity went way down to almost nothing as you can see here:

 - There is no server email